What’s a Grace Period for a Credit Card? The Secret to Never Paying Interest

 So now you know the secret: Credit cards don’t have to cost a darn thing.

 As long as you always pay your bill on time and in full — and as long as your card has a grace period — you’ll never owe a dime in interest on purchases.
-But remember that grace periods don’t apply to balance transfers and cash advances.
+You might earn some valuable rewards along the way as an added bonus.
+But remember that grace periods usually don’t apply to balance transfers and cash advances.